rpm-software-management/libdnf/hawkey/doc/tutorial-py.rst

 Resolving things with Goals
 ===========================

-Many :class:`Sack` sessions culminate in a bout of dependency resolving, that is answering a question along the lines of "I have a package X in a repository here, what other packages do I need to install/update to have X installed and all its dependencies recursively satisfied?"
+Many :class:`~.Sack` sessions culminate in a bout of dependency resolving, that is answering a question along the lines of "I have a package X in a repository here, what other packages do I need to install/update to have X installed and all its dependencies recursively satisfied?"
 Suppose we want to install `the RTS game Spring <http://springrts.com/>`_.
 First let's locate the latest version of